kailash-manasarovar/statement/docs/crimes/protagonists.md

     - Even 4g/5g mobile networks, without access to wifi routers, are vulnerable.

 - With such access, criminals can manipulate and intimidate a woman or child via their social media and other online activity.
+- Is this how children are being coerced online into sending sexually explicit pictures of themselves for a pedophile porn market?
-- If they are being drugged as well, like perhaps the [flautist in this video](../timeline/2023/june.md#youtube), then it is highly likely the target will eventually suffer a physical sexual, or be manipulated into something apparently consensual, and then be put on porn networks without their consent.
+- If a target is physically present, and being drugged as well, like perhaps the [flautist in this video](../timeline/2023/june.md#youtube), then it is highly likely they will eventually suffer a physical sexual, or be manipulated into something apparently consensual, and then be put on porn networks without their consent.
 - Here's another reference to a "funeral" or "sale" of a groomed young woman from the band in Valencia.

 ![Hornero activity funeral home](../content/images/hornero/horn-funerals-1.png)

 - "Se la rifaron" means, they sold her off.
+- Notice at a certain point in the performance, the trumpet player plays in a very sexually suggestive manner, *stripper style*.
+- These people are not hiding, but I believe they are drugging and sedating women and girls, and not just here, probably all over the region wherever adult men have unrestricted access to women, teenage girls, and younger.
-- I do not believe Vidal Sastre Sanchez Hornero is any of the trumpet teacher's names under these circumstances.
+- I believe that *Vidal Sastre Sanchez Hornero* is the name of one, and only one, of this gang.
 - Whoever these people are, they are proud of their behavior, and arrogant enough to showcase their "controlling young girls" activity on [YouTube](https://www.youtube.com/@saxofonator/search?query=vidal%20sanchez%20sastre%20horneros).
-- It appears that all attacks, or "funerals" of women are videoed and shared, and certainly my "funeral" on 12th June 2023, was excitedly recorded on the mobile phones of all present.
+- It appears that all attacks, or "funerals" of women are videoed and shared, and certainly my "funeral" on [12th June 2023](../timeline/2023/june.md#monday-12th-june-2023), was excitedly recorded on the mobile phones of all present, including teachers, staff, and students.

 !!! danger "Shocking"
-    - If I'm right about this, then the children of the conservatory would also have to be complicit in the deception and targeting of students by numerous adult males.
+    - If I'm right about this, then the children of the conservatory would also have to be somewhat complicit in the deception and targeting of female students by countless adult males and their female assistants.
-    - This is a somewhat horrific thing to consider and I do hope it is not true but given statistics like all 11-year-old boys have seen pedophile gang rape porn and worse, usually in school, then nothing would surprise me anymore.
+    - This is a somewhat horrific thing to consider and I do hope it is not true but given statistics like all 11-year-old boys have seen pedophile gang rape porn and worse, usually in school on their mates' phones, then nothing would surprise me anymore.

 ### A second opinion

-- Another version of events is that if this person, having the name Vidal SSH, *is* the man in the pictures above, he may have been set up to be the fall-guy if anything went wrong in the original plan.
+- Another version of events is that if this person, having the name Vidal SSH, *is* one of the men in the pictures above, he may have been set up to be the fall-guy if anything went wrong in the original plan.
-- His attendance at the conservatory could have been a cover for the other man, a known criminal from the area.
+- His attendance at the conservatory could have been a cover for the other man, a known criminal from the local area.
-- In this scenario, and following a recent tip from a reliable anonymous source, I was informed that the man in the pictures above was under investigation for grooming at the time he visited the conservatory in 2022/23.
+- In this scenario, and following a recent tip from a reliable anonymous source, I was informed that one of the men in the pictures above was under investigation for sexual grooming at the time he visited the conservatory in 2022/23.
-- If this is true, and the [pictures and videos](../timeline/2023/june.md#youtube) made very public do seem to suggest he was involved in some sort of grooming gang scenario, then could the criminal porn gangs have simply needed someone to play a part to hide the fact that real pimps and pornographers were entering the conservatory freely to do whatever they liked.
+- If this is true, and the [pictures and videos](../timeline/2023/june.md#youtube) made very public do seem to suggest he was involved in some sort of grooming gang scenario, then could the criminal porn gangs have needed someone to play a part to hide the fact that real pimps and pornographers were entering the conservatory freely to do whatever they liked?
 - And who better than someone already under suspicion for similar crimes?
+- What a hell these poor people are living in!

 ## The *other* trumpet teacher